 - Complex corporate/insurance structures.
 Many trucking companies have complicated corporate structures or layered insurance policies that can make it difficult to determine which company can be held liable for an accident, or how much insurance coverage may be available to compensate the injured truck accident victims.

 Never try to manage a truck accident injury claim on your own.
 You better believe that the trucking companies will have attorneys on their side fighting for their best interests.
 You should, too.
+Remember, our Phoenix truck accident attorney, Alex Silkman, is available for a free consultation anytime and can inform you of your legal options.

 Who Can Be Held Liable After a Phoenix Truck Crash?